errbotio/errbot/docs/user_guide/setup.rst

 Configuration
 -------------

-Once you have installed errbot and did `errbot --init`, you will have to tweak the generated `config.py` to connect to your desired chat network.
+Once you have installed errbot and did :code:`errbot --init`, you will have to tweak the generated `config.py` to connect to your desired chat network.

 You can use :download:`config-template.py` as a base for your `config.py`.